Requirements to Complete the Honors Program

 A passing essay is one that is fully developed, exhibits significant thought into the analysis, and contains no grammatical or typing errors.
 The paper should demonstrate 1) familiarity with the content of the material/event, 2) a critical analysis of the experience, 3) the application of a personal perspective, and 4) relevant insights.
 A failing essay is one that lacks analysis and depth.
 Additional criteria is listed on the form.

 The Honors Program considers international study an enriching academic and personal experience.
 A variety of opportunities are available for Honors students interested in studying internationally.
-The University of Nevada, Reno belongs to the University Studies Abroad Consortium (USAC), a university cooperative that currently includes 31 programs in 21 countries.
+The University of Nevada, Reno belongs to the University Studies Abroad Consortium (USAC), a university cooperative that comprises over 45 programs in over 30 countries.
 International study opportunities are available in a variety of subjects with many courses taught by faculty from universities in the United States.
-In addition, the National Collegiate Honors Council offers study abroad opportunities annually.
-In order to receive Honors credit for international study, students must complete the Honors 410 Area Study form.
-Honors credits must be arranged prior to registration and travel.
+In order to receive Honors credit for international study, students must complete the Honors 410 Pre-Departure form and meet with the Assistant Director of Honors prior to departure, as Honors credits must be arranged prior to travel.

-All Honors students must complete a Thesis/Project during their senior year.
-The Senior Honors Thesis/Project is the development of an independent, original scholarly or creative topic of interest to the student in the major.
+All Honors students must complete a senior thesis or senior project during their senior year.
+The senior Honors thesis or project is the development of an independent, original scholarly or creative topic of interest to the student in the major.
 It is completed in the student's major field and represents the culminating experience of an undergraduate education.
 The thesis/project is not expected to be graduate-level work, but superior undergraduate performance is expected; the thesis/project demonstrates greater depth and a more thorough understanding of a specific, focused topic in the major field.
-The thesis/project is directed by a faculty member who agrees to work with the Honors student for two semesters or six semester hours of credit.
+The thesis/project is directed by a faculty member who agrees to work with the Honors student for two semesters or a minimum of six semester hours of credit.
 Once the thesis/project is completed and the manuscript is written, the student orally defends his/her thesis.